mllamazares/SecurityRAT-ASVS-Importer/README.md

 [SecurityRAT](https://securityrat.github.io/) (*"Security Requirement Automation Tool"*) is a tool helping you manage security requirements in your agile development projects.
 In a nutshell, you specify the properties of an application (usually, we use the name "artifact") that you’re developing.
 Based on these properties, the tool gives you a list of security requirements you should fulfill. [^1]

-At the time of writing, there are no scripts (that I know) to automate the generation and importation of ASVS security controls into the SecurityRAT tool.
+At the time of writing, there are no scripts ~~(that I know)~~ that automates the generation and importation of ASVS security controls into the SecurityRAT tool.

 Importing ASVS controls manually has the following drawdowns:
-1. Time-consuming: 4.0.3 version of ASVS contains nearly 300 security controls.
+1. Time-consuming.
+4.0.3 version of ASVS contains nearly 300 security controls and gets updated frequently.
-2. Prone to human error.
+3. Prone to human error.

 The SecurityRAT creators also released the [SecurityRAT-Requirements](https://github.com/SecurityRAT/Security-Requirements) repository that contains SQL dumps ready to import.

 Potential improvements:
 1. The ASVS controls are not updated to the last version.
-2. Just English language available, and the current ASVS version is also available in Spanish and Simplified Chinese.
+2. Just English language available, and the current ASVS version is also available in Spanish and Simplified Chinese ([at least in CSV format](https://github.com/OWASP/ASVS/tree/master/4.0)).
-3. You need to import them manually.
+3. You need to import them manually to the DB.

 ### Features

-The current script tries to address the above points of improvement with the following features:
+**SecurityRAT-ASVS-Importer** tries to address the above points of improvement with the following features:

 * Fetches the latest ASVS version available.
-* Choose among the available languages (English, Spanish or Simplified Chinese).
+* Let you choose among the available languages (English, Spanish or Simplified Chinese).
-* Automatically imports all requirements into SecurityRAT specifying a container with a running DB instance.
+* Automatically imports all requirements into SecurityRAT database specifying a running DB container.
 * It just takes ~4 seconds to perform all the tasks! 🏎️

 ## Installation and usage